Horn of Africa: Description

-Geographically the protruding shape that resembles a ”Horn” consists of the “Somali peninsula” and eastern part of Ethiopia.
-But the region encompasses also the rest of Ethiopia, Eritrea and Djibouti.

-Sometimes the term Greater Horn of Africa is used, either to be inclusive of neighbouring northeast African countries such as Kenya, Uganda, South Sudan or to distinguish the broader geopolitical definition of the Horn of Africa from narrower peninsular definitions.
+Geographically, the protruding shape that resembles a "horn" consists of most of Somalia and the easternmost part of Ethiopia, but the geopolitical "Horn of Africa region" also encompasses the rest of Ethiopia, Eritrea and Djibouti.
+Some broader definitions may include Kenya and Sudan.
+The "Greater Horn Region" (GHR) might additionally include South Sudan and Uganda.
+The term "Greater Horn of Africa" is sometimes used to be inclusive of neighbouring southeast African countries to distinguish the broader geopolitical definition of the Horn of Africa from narrower peninsular definitions.

-The name Horn of Africa is sometimes shortened to HoA.
-Quite commonly it is referred to simply as "the Horn", while inhabitants are sometimes colloquially termed Horn Africans.
-Regional studies on the Horn of Africa are carried out in fields such as Ethiopian studies and Somali studies.
-This peninsula has been known by various names.
-Ancient Greeks and Romans referred to it as Regio Aromatica or Regio Cinnamonifora due to the aromatic plants or as Regio Incognita owing to its uncharted territory.
+The Horn of Africa commonly is referred to simply as "the Horn", while inhabitants are sometimes colloquially termed Horn Africans or Horners.
+Regional studies on the Horn of Africa are carried out in the fields of Ethiopian studies and Somali studies.

 History

 Prehistory

 Some of the earliest Homo sapiens fossils, the Omo remains (from ca. 233,000 years ago) and the Herto skull (from ca. 160,000 ago) have been found in the region, both in Ethiopia.

 The findings of the Earliest Stone Tipped Projectiles from the Ethiopian Rift dated to more than 279,000 years ago "in combination with the existing archaeological, fossil and genetic evidence, isolate East Africa as a source of modern cultures and biology."